Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 View of Most Beautiful Street in Sibiu, Romania

-If time allows and you are interested in art, consider visiting the National Brukenthal Museum, the oldest museum in the country.
+If time allows and you are interested in art, consider visiting the National Brukenthal Museum, the oldest museum in Romania.
 Housed in a palace, the museum features Romanian works of art, as well as pieces by European artists.

 ASTRA Open Air Museum